Why Lactation Accommodation is Important

 Many mothers choose to stop breastfeeding at this time due to concerns about not being accommodated at work.
 Other mothers may prolong their leave or not return to work at all if they perceive an unsupportive environment.

-Businesses that offer lactation accommodation can benefit in many ways, such as decreased absenteeism and turnover as well as more productive, satisfied and loyal employees.
+Businesses that offer lactation accommodations can benefit in many ways, such as decreased absenteeism and turnover as well as more productive, satisfied and loyal employees.
 Companies that adopt breastfeeding support programs see a cost savings of $3 for every $1 invested in the program.

 LSE provides turnkey solutions and support to San Diego businesses across numerous industries to support lactation accommodation policies in the workplace.
 Industries include, but are not limited to: hospitality (hotels, casinos, etc…), non-profits, cities/government, retail, healthcare, engineering, technology, tourism, higher education and childcare.